How Often Should I Bathe My Golden Retriever? (Why & How)

 To avoid skin irritation, always use dog-specific shampoo and conditioner that is pH balanced for their skin and coat, and completely rinse them off.
 If your Golden Retriever has a thick coat, brush them before and after bathing to reduce tangling and matting.
 You can keep your furry friend comfy and happy all year long with a little extra care!

-Too Many Baths Vs. Too Few Baths
+The Consequences of Too Many Baths Or Too Few Baths

 When it comes to bathing your Golden Retriever, finding the correct balance between bathing them too much and not bathing them enough is important.
 As a general guideline, bathe your Golden Retriever every 4-6 weeks.